Missouri State University

 Anthropologist Dr. Elizabeth Sobel explains.

-Filed Under: Faculty and Staff Page, In the News Tagged With: anthropology, College of Humanities and Public Affairs, Elizabeth Sobel, faculty
+Filed Under: Faculty and Staff Page, In the News Tagged With: Anthropology, College of Humanities and Public Affairs, Elizabeth Sobel, faculty

 Uncovering the legacy of code talkers